Neiron07/Neiron07/README.md

 - 🌱 I’m currently learning **Backend Engineer**

-- 🤔 I’m looking for help with math
+- 🤔 I’m looking for help with work

 - 📫 How to reach me: **chesshousetv@gmail.com**